 These cookies are made with 100% whole grains, and instead of using refined white sugar and butter – it calls for their healthy counterparts: honey or maple syrup, coconut oil and 1 banana.

 If you enjoy dessert after dinner, keep a batch of these guilt-free, delicious treats in your freezer.

 Healthy Oatmeal Chocolate Chip Cookies

 ½ cup spelt flour (or other whole grain flour)

 1/3 cup semi-sweet chocolate chips

 In a medium-size bowl, combine all dry ingredients together.
 In a small bowl, mash banana, and mix in the rest of the wet ingredients.

-Combine wet & dry ingredients and stir to combine.
+Combine wet and dry ingredients and stir to combine.

 At this point batter should be placed in refrigerator to firm up for 10 minutes.
-Place on a baking sheet (makes about 16 medium-sized cookies) lined with parchment paper, and bake for 8 min at 325.
+Place on a baking sheet (makes about 16 medium-sized cookies) lined with parchment paper, and bake for 9-11 minutes.
 Cookies may appear undercooked.
 Leave on tray 5 minutes or until set.